-Private companies have had a growing presence in the NHS, initially through providing support services (such as catering, portering, laundry, IT or cleaning) and, more recently, clinical services (for example, GP services, diagnostic tests, surgery), and increasingly, consultancy firms.
+Private companies have had a growing presence in the NHS, initially through providing support services (such as catering, portering, laundry, IT or cleaning) and, more recently, clinical services (for example, GP services, diagnostic tests, surgery), and increasingly, consultancy services from the likes of McKinsey, PricewaterhouseCoopers and Deloitte.
 In addition, private companies are now becoming involved in the actual planning and procurement of NHS services (see, for example, Commissioning Support Units and Accountable Care Organisations).
-This page of the website mostly deals with private companies’ involvement in the provision of NHS clinical services.
+This page of the website mostly deals with private companies’ involvement in planning (through consultancy services), and the provision of NHS clinical services.

 Private provision of NHS clinical services initially came about in a number of ways, including: